-The charts below give information about travel to and from the UK, and about the most popular countries for UK residents to visit.
-Summarise the information by selecting and reporting the main features, and make comparisons where relevant.
+The charts below give information about travel to and from the UK from 1979 to 1999, and the bar graph shows the most popular countries for UK residents to visit

 In your letter:

-• welcome them and introduce the library
+-welcome them and intradoduce the library

-• write about the opening hours and borrowing policies of the library
+-write about the opening hours and borrowing policies of the library.

-The chart below shows residential water use in the UK.
-Summarise the information by selecting and reporting the main features, and make comparisons where relevant.
+The chart below shows the expenditure on three categories among different age groups of residents in the UK in 2004.
+Summaries the information by selecting and reporting the main features, and make comparisons where relevant.

 Some people believe that residents are responsible for the place where they live to be clean and tidy.
 Others believes that government is responsible for it.
 Discuss both view and give your opinion.